 - Remove from heat and whisk in 1/3 cup of the grated cheese, stirring until melted.

-- Arrange the vegetables in a shallow dish and pour the sauce over the top.
+- Arrange steamed broccoli and cauliflower in a heatproof shallow dish or small platter and pour the sauce over the top.
 Sprinkle with the remaining cheese and some paprika.

 - Broil the dish about 3 inches from the heat about 3 minutes, until cheese is melted and bubbly.